PetterTech/blog/content/posts/2013-03-26-powershell-install-role-or-feature-on-multiple-remote-servers.md

  }
  ```

-It is worth mentioning that you can&#8217;t connect to remote servers using the Enter-PSSession cmdlet if you haven&#8217;t enabled remote management, if you want to enable it you can check this guide: <a title="http://blog.powershell.no/2010/03/04/enable-and-configure-windows-powershell-remoting-using-group-policy/" href="http://blog.powershell.no/2010/03/04/enable-and-configure-windows-powershell-remoting-using-group-policy/" target="_blank" rel="noopener">http://blog.powershell.no/2010/03/04/enable-and-configure-windows-powershell-remoting-using-group-policy/</a>
+It is worth mentioning that you can't connect to remote servers using the Enter-PSSession cmdlet if you haven't enabled remote management, if you want to enable it you can check this guide: <a title="http://blog.powershell.no/2010/03/04/enable-and-configure-windows-powershell-remoting-using-group-policy/" href="http://blog.powershell.no/2010/03/04/enable-and-configure-windows-powershell-remoting-using-group-policy/" target="_blank" rel="noopener">http://blog.powershell.no/2010/03/04/enable-and-configure-windows-powershell-remoting-using-group-policy/</a>